Idearia/wp-tests/README.md

 # Custom WordPress path

 If your WordPress installation is non-standard, you can specify a custom WordPress path by setting the `wordPressPath` environment variable.
-If you use a relative path, please note that the reference folder will be *vendor/idearia/wp-tests*.
+You can use both relative and absolute paths.

 To set `wordPressPath` in *phpunit.xml*: